Ph.D. in

 The objective of the Ph.D. program in Engineering Physics is to provide advanced education and research opportunities to exceptional students by providing a research environment which fosters collaboration, creative thinking and publishing of findings in nationally recognized journals.

-Students are involved in all the research, which includes grants funded by NASA, the National Security Agency (NSA), and other agencies.
+Students are involved in a wide variety of research projects, most of which is funded by grants from NASA, the National Science Foundation (NSF), Department of Defense (DoD) and other agencies.

 The constant achievements and advancement of scientific knowledge increase the demand for highly trained scientists and engineers with specialized skills.
 Opportunities abound in computing, space education, medicine, robotics, software engineering, system administration, and general engineering.